Basketball Drills - Full-Court Transition Offense DrillsBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

 The next twosome in line starts when the first twosome reaches half court.
 The drill is continuous, no stopping.
-The idea is to teach the defender to sprint and pursue the offensive player.
+The idea is to get the defender to sprint and pursue the offensive player.

-Reverse the direction so that the players have to go up the left side of the court, speed dribbling and making the layup with the left hand.
+Reverse the direction so that the players have to go up the left side of the court, speed dribbling and making the left-handed layup.
 You can also run this drill from the half-court line.

-Pair up, each player has a partner, and each twosome has a ball.
-The first twosome starts with one player (O2) sprinting up to the wing and other (O1) passing in-bounds quickly to O2.
-The O2 speed dribbles the length of the court to the free throw line, and passes off to O1, who has cut full-speed up the sideline, and then 45 degrees to the hoop, for the lay-up.
+Pair up, each player with a partner, and each twosome has a ball.
+The first twosome starts with one player (O2) sprinting up to the wing and other (O1) passing inbounds quickly to O2.
+O2 speed dribbles the length of the court to the free throw line, and passes to O1, who cuts full-speed up the sideline, and then 45 degrees to the hoop, for the lay-up.